murbar/LS-Graphs/projects/social/README.md

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?

 > I think since the friendships are randomly distributed, the degree approaches 1/2 of the lg or total users in the graph.
+1/2 because each degree represents a relationship between 2 users.
 To make it more realistic, we might might distribute the connections less "randomly", clumping them together.
 Maybe by assigning the users a random location and then make connections between users geographically close are more likely.

 2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?